 Cocktail books are a valuable resource for everyone behind the bar.

-They show us how to resurrect classic cocktails, use new and innovative ingredients, test unique garnishes, focus on specific liquors, they tell bartenders’ stories, suggest certain techniques, and provide a glimpse into the history of drinking and cocktail culture.
+They show us how to resurrect classic cocktails, use new and innovative ingredients, test unique garnishes, tell bartenders’ stories, suggest useful techniques, and provide a glimpse into the history of cocktail culture.

-With thousands of options, choosing a cocktail book to read might seem daunting.
-To help you out, our team of bartenders, bar managers, homebrewers, and cocktail enthusiasts has curated a list of our favorite cocktail books.
+With thousands of options, choosing what to read might seem daunting.
+To help you out, our team of bartenders, bar managers, homebrewers, and cocktail enthusiasts has curated a list of our favorites.
 Here are 8 essential cocktail books for bartenders.